 One Person Company

-An OPC is ideal for anyone who runs a business by his or her own self, wishes to have effective control over all operations of the business and work in corporate framework.
+An OPC is ideal for anyone who runs a business by his or her own self, wishes to have effective control over all operations of the business and work in a corporate framework.
 Any entrepreneur who wants to form the company with limited liability should register for OPC.

 An OPC can be registered with a minimum capital of just Rs 1 lakh.
 But if the paid-up capital exceeds Rs 50 lakh, then the OPC has to be converted to a private limited company.
 The same holds true when the OPC’s average turnover for 3 consecutive years exceeds Rs 2 crore.